-Neil Bhattacharyya, MD, polyp symptoms.
+Neil Bhattacharyya, MD, lists some not-so-normal polyp symptoms.

 - + One-sided polyps.
-Polyps typically happen on both sides of your nasal if you're only having them on one side, that's unusual-get it checked out. - + Pain.
-If you're taking pain relief for headaches related to your polyps, that could your run-of-the- - + Bleeding. have significant bleeding-or be able to feel your pulse-from polyps.
+Polyps typically happen on both sides of your nasal passages, so if you're only having them on one side, that's unusual-get it checked out. - + Pain.
+If you're taking pain relief for headaches or other pain related to your polyps, that could be a sign it's not your run-of-themill polyp. - + Bleeding.
+It's relatively uncommon to have significant bleeding-or be able to feel your pulse-from polyps.